 Questions will include multiple choice, structured, closed short answer and open response questions.
 There will be foundation and higher tiered papers.

 Students will undertake several mock exams at appropriate times throughout the two-year course.

-The study of combined science allows students to study any of the sciences at A Level or equivalent courses.
+The study of trilogy combined science allows students to study any of the sciences at A Level or equivalent courses.
 Students will find they have not covered some content to the same depth that separate science students will have, thus meaning extra work may be required in further study.
-Pupils who take combined science have gone on to take science related university courses, such as engineering, medicine, veterinary science, earth, life, natural and physical sciences.
+Pupils who take trilogy science have gone on to take science related university courses, such as engineering, medicine, veterinary science, earth, life, natural and physical sciences.
 In addition, combined science prepares students for a variety of vocational courses such as plumbing, electrician work, material related courses and any other technical course.

 No, all students will study the combined science course, unless they have opted to study separate sciences.

 Students are encouraged to use a range of revision resources, including Collins revision guides and online resources.